nasa/fprime/docs/UsersGuide/dev/configuring-fprime.md

 and CPU cycles.

 All of these settings should be set in `FpConfig.hpp` and for most projects, this whole file will be cloned and owned for their specific settings.
-These settings, typically the user will define the setting to be 0 for off and 1 for on.
+Typically, the user will define the setting to be 0 for off and 1 for on.

 e.g.
 ```c